arnau/seachess/corpus/notes/rust_sqlite_extension.md

 It took me a while to realise that Rusqlite was not able to handle loadable extensions which was a bit frustrating. sqlite-loadable was great though.
 It is designed after Rusqlite which means that pretty much all the work I did initally was portable within an hour.

 That said, the fact that sqlite-loadable is an unstable large set of `unsafe` code makes me not recommend it for general use.
-It looks highly promissing though.
+It looks highly promising though.